Questions about Ecologi

 How much of my money goes into climate projects?

-Our profit is measured in impact, and this is reflected in how we spend your money.
-As an Ecologi subscriber, 85% of your money goes directly to funding these planet saving projects.
+Our success is measured in impact, and this is reflected in how we spend your money.
+As an individual Ecologi subscriber, 85% of your subscription money goes directly to funding these planet-saving projects.
 Included with project costs are any incurred transaction fees carried out on your behalf.

 Are you a registered charity?